-Description Target Date Estimate the number and type of families that will benefit from NNCC will expand staffing capacity to meet the growing need for job development skills and job search assistance, as well as provide education around resources that are available for job placement.
+Description NNCC will expand staffing capacity to meet the growing need for job development skills and job search assistance, as well as provide education around resources that are available for job placement.
 They will complete intakes and develop individualized plans; work with the participants who need employment training or job placement assistance, Hands in Labor will secure job placement.
 The program expects to establish linkages with area institutions of higher education to support students in accessing educational training and completing their college programs of study.
 The programs will establish relationships with REB, Future Works and area businesses to develop a plan and providing workplace education programs.
 Manos a La Obra will provide employment and training assistance with support services and job placement.

+Target Date 6/30/2019

-6/30/2019 30 low income persons
+Estimate the number and type of families that will benefit from the proposed activities 30 low income persons

-the proposed activities

 Location Description 2455 Main Street, North End

 Planned Activities Education, support guidance, planning and workplace education

 21 Project Name TRACKS Program

 Target Area North End/Metro Center

 Goals Supported Community Development

 Needs Addressed Community Development

 Funding CDBG: \$10,000